Mozilla Thunderbird: 2017—present

 With the release of Thunderbird 68 in August 2019 it now only supports WebExtension addons.
 Legacy Addons can still be used if a special "legacy mode" is enabled, but even for this, the legacy Addon has to be converted.
 Alongside the transition, OpenPGP support was integrated directly into Thunderbird as a standard feature, seeking to supplant the Enigmail extension.
 Mainly for licensing reasons, this is no longer based on GnuPG, but on the RNP library, which has more liberal licensing terms.

 On January 28, 2020, the Mozilla Foundation announced that the project would henceforth be operating from a new wholly owned subsidiary, MZLA Technologies Corporation, in order to explore offering products and services that were not previously possible and to collect revenue through partnerships and non-charitable donations.

 As of version 78.7.1, Thunderbird will no longer allow installation of addons that use Legacy WebExtensions.
 Only MailExtensions are now compatible with Thunderbird.
 MailExtensions are WebExtensions but with "some added features specific to Thunderbird".

 Thunderbird 91 features various UI improvements (including a new account setup workflow), Apple silicon support, CardDAV address book support, built-in import and export tools for Thunderbird profiles, the PDF.js PDF viewer, and the ability to encrypt emails to BCC recipients.

 On June 13, 2022, it was announced that the Mozilla Thunderbird team would take over development of the Android email client app K-9 Mail, with plans for it to eventually become a mobile version of Thunderbird with synchronisation support.

+In November 2024, Thunderbird Mobile became available for download, and in December 2024, iodéOS, an open source Android operating system, began including Thunderbird Mobile as the default email client for some 30+ devices.